 We are lucky enough to call Australia home and while Australia’s healthcare system is great, when travelling overseas, this same quality of care may not be available.
 Australian travellers who become ill or injured overseas can be personally liable for any hospital bills and associated medical costs incurred while away.

 As an example of the costs you could pay, for a hospital stay in Singapore could cost around $300 AUD per day – this is for ward only and doesn’t include any treatments or doctor consultation fees.
-This is a fairly significant amount but if you are unfortunate enough to end up in hospital in New York City, this figure skyrockets to over $16,000 per stay!
+This is a fairly significant amount but if you are unfortunate enough to end up in hospital in New York City, this figure skyrockets to over $16,000 per stay, according to The Australian.
 Sadly, if you are not covered by travel insurance, these medical costs can have far-reaching implications.
 Uninsured travellers and their families have been forced to sell their homes and liquidate their superannuation in the past to pay their overseas medical bills..
 The good news is that you can protect yourself and your family from certain unforeseen travel costs by taking out travel insurance.

 Fundamentally, there are two types of travel insurance.
 They are: